shap/shap/CONTRIBUTING.md

 compile cuda extensions` when building from source if you do not have CUDA available.

+Install the `docs` extras as well, if you are modifying the documentation / example notebooks.

 ### Code checks with precommit

 We use [pre-commit hooks](https://pre-commit.com/#install) to run code checks.